stenglein-lab/MIP_280A4_Fall_2022/exercises/assembly_exercise.md

 ### Assembly

 Now, we are going to assembly the boa constrictor **non-mapping** reads to try to understand what might be making this snake sick.
+There are a variety of de novo assemblers with different strengths and weaknesses.
+We're going to use the [SPAdes assembler](http://cab.spbu.ru/software/spades/), which is a great general purpose assembler.

 We will use the non-mapping reads as input to our de novo SPAdes assembly.
 Run SPAdes as follows: